-The Oxford Sustainable Law Programme (SLP) is a world-leading centre operating at the intersection of law and sustainability with the mission to advance a just and sustainable world by leveraging law for people and nature.
+The Oxford Sustainable Law Programme (SLP) is a world-leading research centre operating at the intersection of law and sustainability with the mission to advance a just and sustainable world by leveraging law for people and nature.
 Based at the University of Oxford, the SLP is a partnership between the Faculty of Law and the Smith School of Enterprise and the Environment.
-We are impact-oriented thinkers who see the law as a tool to catalyse the sustainability transition.

-We focus on research, education, and engagement and our work is characterised by its multidisciplinary and impact-focused approach.
-Currently, the programme focuses on climate change litigation, the relationship between scientific development and the law, the governance of climate finance, and the transition towards net zero emissions.
+We focus on research, education, and engagement with key stakeholders.
+Our work is characterised by its multidisciplinary and impact-focused approach.
+Currently, the programme focuses on climate change litigation, the relationship between scientific development and legal change, the governance of climate finance, and the policy framework that facilitates or may fail to facilitate towards net zero emissions.
 In addition to producing cutting edge research in these areas, we also educate the leaders of today and tomorrow and engage actively with governments, the private sector, NGOs, and beyond to translate our insights into impact.